phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/strict-fasting-8days/strict-fasting-8days.md

 > - Any kind of kind which seems directly related to fasting
 > - Starting the fast with a laxative is recommended to prevent fasting pains
-> - Stomach (region) pain is probably most common (as it was more me), but e.g. muscle aching due to limited regeneration could also be considerd here
+> - Stomach (region) pain is probably most common (as it was more me), but e.g. muscle aching due to limited regeneration could also be considered here
 > - This excludes e.g. non-painful bubbling in stomach

 ``` mermaid